Ancillary copyright for press publishers: Impact

 Immediately after the publisher's right entered into law in August 2013, German media publishers created VG Media, a copyright collective which negotiates on their behalf.
 Google and other large internet companies refused to negotiate with the group, claiming that they did not need to pay and that the license fee demanded, of 11%, was unfair.
 At the same time numerous German publishers entered a zero-cost licensing agreement with Google so that their content continued to be displayed on Google News.
 VG Media reduced its fee to 6% in October 2014.

-The German Patent and Trademark office found that the fee did apply In September 2015.
-A judicial review of the decision is ongoing and is not expected to complete before 2019.
-Until a final settlement is reached VG Media, as a rights management monopoly, is required to grant a royalty-free license to Google.
+The German Patent and Trademark office found in September 2015 that the fee did apply.
 VG Media filed a competition complaint against Google, which it accuses of illegally misusing its dominant market position.
 The complaint was dismissed.
-VG Media then filed a civil suit claiming that Google owed them remuneration, which is ongoing.
+VG Media then filed a civil suit claiming that Google owed them remuneration.

+In 2019 the European Court of Justice ruled that this German law was invalid, because it had been submitted in advance to the EU Commission, as required.